EffectOrientedProgramming/EOPCode/README.md

 >cs
 ```
 Running the command ```cs``` should help you verify that Coursier is downloaded.
-If the terminal disaplys a message saying that 'cs is not found',
+If the terminal displays a message saying that 'cs is not found',
 check the previous command.

 If the terminal displays a message similar to: